BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

    layout = "full-width"
 %}

 This model offers a compromise between security and simplicity.
-A single guardian manages the mint but runs multiple servers, providing some level of resilience without the need for multiple independent guardians.
+A single guardian manages the mint but runs multiple servers, providing some level of resilience without the need for multiple guardians.

 #### Pros:

-* **Enhanced resilience** - Even if some servers fail, the mint stays operational, offering a good balance of security and simplicity.
+* **Enhanced Resilience** - Even if some servers fail, the mint remains operational, offering a good balance of security and simplicity.

-* **Simplified setup** - Easier to set up compared to a fully federated mint, making it accessible while still offering improved resilience over a solo setup.
+* **Simplified Setup** - Easier to set up compared to a fully federated mint, making it accessible while still offering improved resilience over a solo setup.

 #### Cons:

-* **Security trade-off** - With only one guardian, there’s still a single point of failure, making it less secure than a fully federated setup.
+* **Security Trade-off** - With only one guardian, there’s still a single point of failure, making it less secure than a fully federated setup.

 ### Unfederated Mints (Solo Mints)